Munduk in Bali – 11 Incredible Things To Do (2025)

 Whatever your budget you will easily find a choice that you are happy with in Munduk village.

-Whilst there is not an extensive public transport network the area is serviced by a local company called Munduk taxis.
+Whilst there is not an extensive public transport network the area is serviced by a local company called Munduk taxis whom we highly recommend.

 How far is Munduk from Ubud?

-How to get from Ubud to Munduk Bali
+How to get from Ubud to Munduk in Bali

 Munduk is not well-serviced by public transport so the easiest way to get there would be by car or bike.

-Hiring a car is a safe and fairly inexpensive option in Bali or if you would prefer to hire a driver for the day which is the option we chose, then this is also easy to arrange.
+Hiring a car is a safe and fairly inexpensive option in Bali or if you would prefer to hire a driver for the day which is the option we chose, then this is also easy to arrange either online or when you arrive.

 How many days do you need in Munduk in Bali?